-Leigh is originally from the United Kingdom but has spent the vast majority of his post-education years living and working abroad.
-After completing school, he left his home country for Greece, and later moved to Prague, Czech Republic where he gained employment with Mckinsey & Company.
+Leigh is originally from the United Kingdom but has spent the vast majority of his adult life living and working abroad.
+After completing his education, he left his home country for Greece, and later moved to Prague, Czech Republic where he gained employment with Mckinsey & Company.
 In 2013, Leigh turned his attention to working with non-profits whilst also gaining qualifications in environmental conservation in South Africa.
-He later went on to lead the communications and development of a humanitarian organisation based in rural Rwanda, and served as a guardian to at-risk teenagers during the few years he spent there.
+He later went on to lead the communications and development of a humanitarian organisation based in rural Rwanda, and served as a guardian and mentor to at-risk teenagers during the few years he spent there.
+Leigh is also a fully certified field guide and has led numerous safaris across southern and eastern Africa.
 His passions include wildlife conservation, youth development, and photography.
+You can visit his website for more information and interesting stories.

 Leigh Woods, Project Manager at Youth Time International Movement has spent the last few years exploring the globe in pursuit of some of its most spectacular wild flora and fauna.
 During his travels he has encountered a wide array of vulnerable and endangered species including the Black Rhinoceros, and the planet’s largest ever animal, the Blue Whale.
 During his time spent working with vulnerable teenagers in Rwanda, he ventured to the lush green hills of Volcanoes National Park, where he came face to face with the mountain gorilla.